strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 Ideally, we want developers to include any additional constraints in the definition of models and properties, and have our connectors translate these constraints to database-specific setup instruction as part of schema migration.

 Historically, LoopBack did provide some level of support for indexes and foreign keys.
-Unfortunately, this was implemented at connector level and each connector provided a slighly different flavor.
+Unfortunately, this was implemented at connector level and each connector provided a slightly different flavor.

-To improve this situation, we started with a small research on the current status of support in different connectors and proposed a new definition syntax that will become a new standard for LoopBack models.
+To improve this situation, we started with some research on the current status of support in different connectors and proposed a new definition syntax that will become a new standard for LoopBack models.

 For example, a HasOne relation needs to define a UNIQUE index and a FOREIGN KEY constraint for the property storing relational link.
 The proposed syntax makes this very easy to express directly in your TypeScript source code: